-When I first started practicing yoga over 10 years ago, all the various bits of my life starting falling into place.
+When I first started practicing yoga, all of the various disconnected bits of my life starting falling into place.
 I began to move out of a space of anxiety, indecision, and unhealthy habits and into a space of more clarity, peace, and deep-rooted contentment.
 I started to nurture the parts of me that were kind, open, and soft, rather than try to guard them.

 I consider it such a gift to be able to share the transformative magic of these practices with others, in hopes that they receive their own much-needed medicine.